joma74/udemy-docker-k8s-tcg/README.md

 x-www-browser http://localhost:3050/
 ```

-## K8s Usage
+## K8s Usage For Production

-_Just in case, additionally to your minikube standard installation [Pre Setup For Minikube](#Pre-Setup-For-Minikube) is required._
+_Just in case, additionally to your minikube standard installation, [Pre Setup For Minikube](#Pre-Setup-For-Minikube) is required._

-Then start minikube via
+First start your minikube installation via

 ```sh
 minikube start
 ```

-### K8s Usage For Production

-To build and deploy the Fibonacci Calc application on minikube issue
+To build and deploy the Fibonacci Calc application on minikube, issue

 ```sh
 ./bin/up_minikube_prod.sh